-This chapter begins the with results of that simulates the impact of the potential pigmeat production disruptions on China.
+This chapter begins with the results of a scenario that simulates the impact of the potential pigmeat production disruptions on China.
 It then looks at global and domestic meat consumption, and finally gives projections for the different meats: pigmeat, beef and veal, sheep and goat meat, and poultry meat.